Spring 2019 IP Networking CourseAuthor: John Scanlan, Published on Jan 10, 2019

 Who Should and Should NOT Take this Course

 If you have IT networking expertise / knowledge (e.g., have or could pass the CCNA or Network+ certifications), you should not take this course.
-The better course for you is our camera course (next being held in May 2018).
+The better course for you is our IP camera course (next being held in October 2019).

 This IP networking course is for those with limited training in IT networks and limited experience managing them.

-The IP Networking course will meet live online, starting April 24th for 12 times over 6 weeks (Tuesday and Thursday).
+The IP Networking course will meet live online, starting May 7th for 12 times over 6 weeks (Tuesday and Thursday), and will meet at 1:00 pm EST / 18:00 pm UTC.

 The course schedule is listed below: